heathhenley/heathhenley.github.io/content/posts/pg-tuple-compare-switch.md

 limit 10
 ```

 Of course you want to have and index on the columns used in the cursor (here `created_time` and `id`), so that in theory the database can use it and get right there.
+This doesn't degrade with the size of the table in the same way as the other pagination methods.

 But here’s where the surprise came for me…
 ## Switch to Tuple Comparison